Capillary gravity water waves linearized at monotone shear flows: eigenvalues and inviscid damping: Introduction

 In the preliminary analysis in Subsection \ref{SS:Pre}, we first apply the Fourier transform in $x_1$ to \eqref{E:LEuler}, resulting in decoupled systems for each wave number $k$.
 The problem can be further reduced to the evolution of $\hat v_2(t, k, x_2)$, the Fourier transform of $v_2$.
 The Laplacian transform\footnote{Working on the Laplace transform of the unknowns is essentially equivalent to analyzing the resolvent of the linear operator in \eqref{E:LEuler}.} $V_2(k, c, x_2)$ of $\hat v_2 (t, k, x_2)$, where $s= -ikc$ is the Laplace transform variable, satisfies a non-homogeneous boundary value problem \eqref{E:Ray} of the Rayleigh equation, solutions to the associated homogeneous problem of which correspond to eigenvalues and eigenfunctions.

-A careful analysis of the homogeneous Rayleigh equation \eqref{E:Ray-H1-1}, carried out in Section \ref{S:Ray-Homo}, lays the foundation of the study of both the eigenvalue distribution and the inviscid damping.
-We first study the Rayleigh equation away from the singularity for $|U(x_2) -c| \ge O(\mu)$ where $\mu =\frac 1{\langle k \rangle} = (1+k^2)^{-\frac 12}$.
-Near the singularity for $|U(x_2) -c| \le O(\mu)$, different from those in, e.g., \cite{WZZ18, Jia20S}, our approach is an improved version of the one in \cite{BSWZ16} based on the ODE blow-up and invariant manifold method.
-Solutions to the homogeneous Rayleigh equation near $U(x_2)-c=0$ are expressed pointwisely through a transformation involving an explicit $\log (U-c)$ and depending on $(k, c_R, x_2)$ smoothly.
+A detailed analysis of the homogeneous Rayleigh equation \eqref{E:Ray-H1-1}, carried out in Section \ref{S:Ray-Homo}, lays the foundation of the study of both the eigenvalue distribution and the inviscid damping.
+The dependence of the estimates of the solutions on the wave number $k$ is also carefully tracked.

+We first study the Rayleigh equation away from the singularity where $|U(x_2) -c| \ge O(\mu)$, $\mu =\frac 1{\langle k \rangle} = (1+k^2)^{-\frac 12}$.
+Near the singularity where $|U(x_2) -c| \le O(\mu)$, different from those in, e.g., \cite{WZZ18, Jia20S}, our approach is an improved version of the technique in \cite{BSWZ16} based on the ODE blow-up and invariant manifold method.
+Through a transformation, solutions to the homogeneous Rayleigh equation near $U(x_2)-c=0$ are expressed in a form involving the explicit $\log (U-c)$ and the heaviside function with coefficients smooth in $(k, c_R, x_2)$.

 We focus on a pair of fundamental solutions $y_\pm (k, c, x_2)$ to the homogeneous Rayleigh equation which satisfy the corresponding homogeneous boundary conditions \eqref{E:Ray-2}-\eqref{E:Ray-3} in \eqref{E:Ray} at $x_2=0, -h$, respectively (boundary condition \eqref{E:Ray-3} reflects {\it the free boundary} setting).
 For $y_\pm$, we establish a.) their a priori bounds; b.) the convergence to their limits $y_{0\pm}(k, c_R, x_2)$ as $c_I \to 0+$; and c.) the smoothness of $y_{0\pm}$, particularly, in $c_R$.
-Recall $U \in C^{l_0}$, we prove $y_{0\pm}$ is $C^{l_0-3}$ in $c_R$ except at $c_R= U(-h), U(0)$.
+Recall $U \in C^{l_0}$, we prove $y_{0\pm}$ is $C^{l_0-2}$ in $c_R$ except at $c_R= U(-h), U(0)$.
 Due to the analyticity of $y_\pm$ in $c$ with $c_I>0$, the estimates of $y_{0\pm}$ also yield those of $y_\pm$ for $c_I>0$.
 Eventually general solutions to the non-homogeneous boundary value problem \eqref{E:Ray} of the Rayleigh equation are expressed using $y_\pm$.
 Finally, the quantity $Y(k, c) = \p_{x_2} y_- (k, c, 0)/y_-(k, c, 0)$ related to the Reynolds stress is carefully studied, which plays an important role in the analysis of the Rayleigh equation.
-This section is a lengthy, but we believe the studies on the Rayleigh equation is widely useful for various purposes.